JavaGT/wearetheuniversity.org/source/blog/2016/05/26/more-students-but-less-money.md

 <p>TEU president Sandra
-Grey says students’ learning suffers when they are struggling to pay day-to-day bills. </p>
+Grey says students’ learning suffers when they are struggling to pay day-to-day bills.<p>

 <p>“The increase in
 students and the cut in funding will be borne by staff